 Chateau Fonroque Vineyards, Terroir, Grapes, Winemaking

-The 20 hectare vineyard of Fonroque is planted to 88% Merlot and 12% Cabernet Franc.
+The 20-hectare vineyard of Fonroque is planted to 80% Merlot and 20% Cabernet Franc.
 The vineyard is in 1 large block, which is not common with a vineyard of this size in the Right Bank.
-The terroir is clay, limestone and sand soils.
+The vineyard is divided into 30 separate parcels, with the majority of vines being planted close to the chateau.
+The terroir is clay, limestone, and sand soils.
 You find more limestone at the peak elevations here, as you might expect.

 Prior to the era of Alain Moueix, the estate had a much higher percentage of Cabernet Franc in the vineyards.
 But over the years, they have added more Merlot vines and reduced the amount of Cabernet Franc in the vineyards.
 On average the vines are maintained at 30 years of age.

-On average the production is close to 5,000 cases of Chateau Fonroque per year.
-There is a second wine, Cartier.
+On average the production is close to 7,500 cases of Chateau Fonroque per year.
+There is a second wine, Chateau Cartier.

 When to Drink Chateau Fonroque, Anticipated Maturity, Decanting Time